Sant Cugat del Vallès: Description

 In addition to the monastery, the town's other notable buildings include the School of Architecture of the Vallès and the Centre d'Alt Rendiment (CAR, translit.
 High Performance Centre), a famous centre for professional sport training.

 Sant Cugat has become an affluent suburb of Barcelona due to its location (only 20 kilometres from the city), its natural surroundings, and its pedestrian shopping area.
 Sant Cugat also offers restaurants, a concert venue, two cinemas, and one large shopping centre.
-It is also a political stronghold for conservative Catalan nationalism, with Convergència i Unió dominating the town's politics for 32 years up until 2019 when Esquerra Republicana de Catalunya took control of the City Council with the support of other political forces (PSC and CUP).
+It is also a political stronghold for conservative Catalan nationalism, with Convergència i Unió dominating the town's politics for 32 years up until 2019 when the Republican Left of Catalonia took control of the City Council with the support of other political forces (PSC and CUP).

 Sant Cugat has seen its population increase in recent years, with more births than bigger cities like Barcelona (2004).
 It has also practically merged with the nearby Rubí (population 72,987) and Cerdanyola del Vallès (population 58,747).

 The town has its own train station with a direct metro connection into Barcelona city centre and the nearby industrial cities of Terrassa and Sabadell.